platformsh/platformsh-docs/overview/getting-help.rst

 Do you support MySQL?
 ^^^^^^^^^^^^^^^^^^^^^

-Platform uses MariaDB to manage and store your databases.
+`Platform.sh <https://platform.sh>`_ uses MariaDB to manage and store your databases.
 It's a fork of MySQL which is more stable and has more interesting features.

 Do you support other database services?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^